 Unsafe Online Casinos & Blacklisted Casinos

 Still not sure where to play?
 So, the following is a list of blacklisted casinos that should be avoided at all costs.
-Keep in mind not to register on these casinos because you could have some problems in receiving payments or depositing money.
+Keep in mind not to register at these casinos because you could have some problems receiving payments or depositing money.

-Which are the common bad practise of bad online casinos?
+Which are the typical bad practise of bad online casinos?
 Let's have a look at them.

 Withholding Player Winnings

-Some online casinos tell their players outright that they won’t be able to transfer their winnings for a number of reasons, but the most prominent one is always an infringement of their terms and conditions, especially when relating to winnings from bonuses.
+Some online casinos tell their players outright that they won't transfer their winnings for several reasons.
+Still, the most prominent one is always an infringement of their terms and conditions, especially when relating to winnings from bonuses.

-False advertising can take many forms, but the one which is most commonly used is through bonuses and promotions.
-The terms and conditions of every bonus should be clear and not misleading by using a lot of technical jargon, with the intention of misleading players.
-Some bonus terms and conditions cannot be found anywhere and others are so vague that players are unaware whether the bonus is applicable to them.
+False advertising can take many forms, but the most commonly used is through bonuses and promotions.
+The terms and conditions of every bonus should be clear and not misleading by using a lot of technical jargon, with the intention of dishonest players.
+Some bonus terms and conditions cannot be found anywhere, and others are so vague that players are unaware whether the bonus applies to them.